Mars Pathfinder: Entry, descent and landing

+The entire entry, descent and landing process was completed in four minutes.
 Mars Pathfinder entered the Martian atmosphere and landed using an innovative system involving an entry capsule, a supersonic parachute, followed by solid rockets and large airbags to cushion the impact.

-Mars Pathfinder directly entered Mars atmosphere in a retrograde direction from a hyperbolic trajectory at 6.1 km/s using an atmospheric entry aeroshell (capsule) that was derived from the original Viking Mars lander design.
+The entry was direct and retrograde, from a hyperbolic trajectory at 6.1 km/s using an atmospheric entry aeroshell (capsule) that was derived from the original Viking Mars lander design.
 The aeroshell consisted of a back shell and a specially designed ablative heatshield to slow to 370 m/s where a supersonic disk-gap-band parachute was inflated to slow its descent through the thin Martian atmosphere to 68 m/s.

-The lander's on-board computer used redundant on-board accelerometers to determine the timing of the parachute inflation.
+The lander's on-board computer used redundant accelerometers to determine the timing of the parachute inflation.
 Twenty seconds later the heatshield was pyrotechnically released.
 Another twenty seconds later the lander was separated and lowered from the backshell on a 20 m bridle.
 When the lander reached 1.6 km above the surface, a radar was used by the on-board computer to determine altitude and descent velocity.
-This information was used by the computer to determine the precise timing of the landing events that followed.
+This information was used to determine the precise timing of the landing events that followed.